mongodb/mongo-c-driver/doc/mongoc_client_start_session.rst

 Errors
 ------

-This function can fail if the driver is not built with crypto support, if ``opts`` is misconfigured, if the session is configured with options that the server does not support.
+This function can fail if the driver is not built with crypto support, if ``opts`` is misconfigured, or if the session is configured with options that the server does not support.

 .. only:: html